itlinuxmaker/DNS_Failover/README.md

 ### Where to Install?

-The script **must be installed and run directly on the Bind9 DNS server**, as it performs DNS updates locally via `nsupdate`.
+The program **must be installed and run directly on the Bind9 DNS server**, as it performs DNS updates locally via `nsupdate`.

-The script monitors the following DNS records:
+The program monitors the following DNS records:

 * `mx`
 * `smtp`